ptarmiganlabs/butler-docs/content/en/docs/examples/openapi docs/_index.md

 Below are some examples of how Butler's built-in Swagger docs can be used to test-drive the Butler API.

+Note: Some of the videos below were created with older Butler versions.
+Details may have changed (for example what API parameters are available), the general concepts remain the same though.

 ## OpenAPI documentation built into Butler

 The complete documentation for Butler's REST API is built into Butler itself.